Helping Your Child Eat During Cancer Treatment

 Weight gain

-Some medications, such as prednisone (Deltasone®) or dexamethasone (Ozurdex®, Maxidex®), can increase appetite and cause weight gain.
-If your child is taking 1 of these medications, talk with their doctor about why your child is gaining weight.
+Some medicine, such as prednisone (Deltasone®) or dexamethasone (Ozurdex®, Maxidex®), can increase appetite and cause weight gain.
+If your child is taking 1 of these medicines, talk with their doctor about why your child is gaining weight.

-Start a weight-loss diet only if their doctor recommends it.
+Only start a weight-loss diet if their doctor recommends it.
 If your child has a big appetite, their clinical dietitian nutritionist can help you plan healthy meals and snacks.

 Weight loss